-When the Compassion-assisted child development center opened at the local church, Biswanath and his wife saw it as nothing more than a Christian mission school.
+When one of our Child Development Centers opened at the local church, Biswanath and his wife saw it as nothing more than a Christian mission school.
 But it offered an opportunity for Sumonto to get a free education, and his parents grabbed it.

-Over the last four years, Sumonto and his father have gotten to know the church as well as Compassion.
+Over the last four years, Sumonto and his father have gotten to know the church as well as our staff and program.
 Sumonto receives better educational opportunities through the center than he would through any other school in the community.
 He receives tutoring and all the educational materials (books, copies, pencils, etc.) he needs, including his school uniform, from the center.

-Sumonto’s school fee is no longer a problem for his father as Compassion pays it regularly.
+Sumonto’s school fee is no longer a problem for his father because his sponsorship pays for it regularly.
 Sumonto’s parents are grateful that the center even provides lunch for their son and takes care of all his medical needs.

 Biswanath was happy for his son, but the bigger changes began to take place as the generosity of Sumonto’s sponsor grew and he provided a monetary family gift.

 Biswanath requested the church staff buy them cows with their designated gift money.
 They bought six cows.

 Every day Biswanath sells three liters of fresh milk and earns around $1.30.
-This little income is a great help for Biswanath.
+This little income is a great help.
 He quit selling marijuana.
 The center director advised — and rebuked — Biswanath several times about this illegal business.
 Through continuous counseling with the director, Biswanath changed his ways.